Day 12: Athens, Greece

 And on the 12th day, we arrived in Athens!
 We were very excited to see the Acropolis and all the history that Athens held, and were pretty surprised when we left the ship to find that Athens is pretty grungy.
 Having researched the public transit system and not wanting to pay an exorbitant fee for a cab, we took the train to the Acropolis from the nearest station to the cruise port.

 Our first and pretty much only stop was the Acropolis.
-Tickets cost us 20 euros each, but it was worth it, as the one thing you pretty much have to do when you go to Athens.
+Admission cost us 20 euros each, but it was worth it, as the one thing you pretty much have to do when you go to Athens.
 And to its credit, it was incredible, as was the view of the distant Mt.
 Lycabettus.

-We spent about 15 minutes at the theater on the left below, because I was convinced it was the Theatre of Dionysus and was reveling in the piece of theatre history I was witnessing.
+We spent about 15 minutes at the theater pictured below, because I was convinced it was the Theatre of Dionysus and was reveling in the piece of theatre history I was witnessing.
 We realized too late that it was, in fact, the Odeon of Herodes Atticus, something I had never heard of.
 Eventually we found the real Theatre of Dionysus, and while it was not quite as intact, it definitely made sense that it was much more in ruin.
 Either way, I got to sit in the ancient seats of the Theatre of Dionysus, arguably the birthplace of theatre!

 After exploring the Acropolis, we decided to return to the ship, not loving the touristy vibe throughout Athens.
 The train was crammed on the way back, so keep that in mind if you end up taking it, but hey, still way better than a cab.